canjs/canjs/view/mustache/mustache.md

 ### Inverted

-Inverted sections do the inverse value of the key.
+Inverted sections match falsey values.
 An inverted section syntax is similar to regular sections except it begins with a caret rather than a pound.
+If the value referenced is falsey, the section will render.

 	{
 		friends: []